 PLEASE NOTE: Routines competing in the "Open" age division are not eligible for high score awards by performance division.

 Why just listen to your critiques when you can listen AND watch?
-We offer DVD critiques from every judge!
+We offer video critiques from every judge!

 The Dance Awards is happy to provide a free webcast of the Best Dancer Competition, Pre-Qualifying Competition and Finals Competition.

 You will find a link to the webcast, on our website www.TheDanceAwards.com.
 The webcast link will go LIVE about five minutes before the each start time.
 Please understand that sometimes we are limited by the internet capabilities of the venue we are in.
 Occasionally we are unable to get a good enough connection from the venue to do the webcast, or the connection is intermittent.
 Please be assured we do everything possible to produce a seamless webcast.
 We apologize in advance if you experience any problems.

 Videotaping and flash photography is strictly prohibited during the entire event.
 Parents will be able to purchase DVDs and photos of the competition and closing show The Dance Awards desk.
 All participating dancers authorize the use of their image in photos and video for The Dance Awards publicity and advertisement purposes.